Walter Reed Middle School: Academies and electives

 There is a large variety of electives at Walter Reed.
-It ranges from Spanish and Latin, to Choir, Show Choir, to Wind, Percussion, String, to Cartooning and Animation, Architecture and Design, to the Cadet Corp, to Computers, Creative Writing, Environmental Studies, Robotics, Library TA and Office TA.
+It ranges from Spanish, to Choir, Show Choir, to Jazz Band, to Cartooning and Animation, Architecture and Design, to the Cadet Corp, to Computers, Creative Writing, Environmental Studies, Robotics, Library TA and Office TA.

 The school has a very active parent body organized under its PTSA.

 Gifted program

 In 1971, the school established the Individualized Honors Program (IHP) co-founded by William Fitz-Gibbon.
 The parents who place their children in the program want them to be social peers; the students would otherwise be able to skip middle school and enroll directly in high school or in some cases tertiary education.

 Filming

-Television shows filmed there include Head of the Class, Growing Pains, 7th Heaven, Parks and Recreation, Rowan & Martin's Laugh-In, CSI, Malcolm in the Middle, Parenthood, The West Wing, Tell Me You Love Me, Just Add Magic, and Grey's Anatomy.
+Television shows filmed at Walter Reed include Head of the Class, Growing Pains, 7th Heaven, Parks and Recreation, Rowan & Martin's Laugh-In, CSI, Malcolm in the Middle, Parenthood, The West Wing, Tell Me You Love Me, Just Add Magic, Grey's Anatomy,Pen15, and Young Sheldon.

-Scenes from movies including Primary Colors, License to Drive, The Shaggy Dog, Role Models, Accepted and Scooby-Doo!
+Scenes from movies including Primary Colors, License to Drive, The Shaggy Dog, Joe Dirt, Role Models, Accepted and Scooby-Doo!
 Curse of the Lake Monster were also filmed there.
 In 2006, the fee for one day of filming at an LAUSD school was $2,500.